 Many corporations can't take advantage of cheap prison labor because labor unions have put provisions in their contracts and state laws to force consultation with labor leaders before establishing a contract for prisoner labor.
 It is clear the cheaper labor available in prisons is a direct threat to the high wages paid to people outside of prisons for work that could be done by prisoners.
 Many labor unions are quite clear about their position on this point.

 But the Industrial Workers of the World (IWW) is different from other labor unions in that it claims to be international and anti-capitalist.
 The IWW is the labor union offering free membership to prisoners and actively campaigning on behalf of prisoners.
 The IWW also actively campaigns for higher wages for Amerikan workers.
 So they are walking a fine line between progressive work supporting prisoners' struggles, and reactionary pro-labor-aristocracy politics.
-The history of the IWW includes some clear examples benefiting white workers at the expense of colonial labor, as is documented in J. Sakai's book Settlers: Mythology of the White Proletariat.(2 - add a citation/quote/more detail?)
+The history of the IWW includes some clear examples benefiting white workers at the expense of colonial labor, as is documented in J. Sakai's book Settlers: Mythology of the White Proletariat.(2)

 This doesn't mean the IWW is always working against the interests of prisoners.
 In fact they have waged some progressive battles.
 But their goal of raising wages for Amerikan workers is still fundamentally reactionary.
 The Amerikan labor aristocracy is the mass base for fascism, not a base for revolutionary organizing.
 They continue to come down on the side of imperialism, and are well bought off with the spoils of conquest and exploitation of oppressed nations around the globe.